A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Methods

-Following the ViT-based encoder, the latent tokens are reshaped into a compact 2D feature map.
-To recover full spatial resolution, we employ a lightweight decoder consisting of a transposed convolution layer for upsampling, followed by a convolutional projection head that produces the final output map.
-The transposed convolution operation, originally introduced in deep learning by \cite{zeiler2011adaptive} for adaptive deconvolutional networks and later popularised for CNN visualisation by \cite{zeiler2014visualizing}, enables learnable upsampling by applying the transpose of the convolution operator.
-This decoding step ensures that the global features encoded by the transformer are effectively translated back into a high-resolution spatial field for pixel-wise prediction.
+Following the encoder, the latent tokens are reshaped into a compact two-dimensional feature map.
+To recover full spatial resolution, we employ a lightweight decoder consisting of a transposed convolution layer for upsampling, followed by a convolutional projection head that maps latent features to the output field.
+The transposed convolution operation, originally introduced by \cite{zeiler2011adaptive} for adaptive deconvolutional networks and later popularised for convolutional network visualisation by \cite{zeiler2014visualizing}, enables learnable upsampling through the transpose of the convolution operator.
+This decoding stage ensures that the global representations learned by the transformer are translated back into a high-resolution spatial field suitable for pixel-wise prediction.